 |

-and I hit my spot in St. Charles County, Missouri.
-We hadn’t seen a
+dad and I hit my spot in St. Charles County, Missouri.
+We hadn’t

-snake in, it seems like forever.
-Well the gods gave us a glimmer of
+seen a snake in, it seems like forever.
+Well the gods gave us a glimmer

-hope.
-I spotted a black rat snake poking its head out of a crack in
+of hope.
+I spotted a black rat snake poking its head out of a crack

-a rock.
+in a rock.
 It immediately ducked back in though.
-Only minutes later,
+Only minutes

-I spotted a second one in another crack in a rock.
-The last snake was
+later, I spotted a second one in another crack in a rock.
+The last

-a small prairie ring-necked snake flipped under a rock.
-We attempted
+snake was a small prairie ring-necked snake flipped under a rock.

-to see salamanders, but we had no luck.
-We did find and photograph a
+We attempted to see salamanders, but we had no luck.
+We did find and

 |